LESSKEY(1) General Commands Manual LESSKEY(1)

 #command

-line may be omitted.
-The command section consists of lines of
+may be omitted.
+The command section consists of lines of the

-The string is the command key(s) which invoke the action.
+string is the command key(s) which invoke the action.
+The string

+may be a single command key, or a sequence of up to 15 keys.
 The

-string may be a single command key, or a sequence of up to 15

-keys.
-The action is the name of the less action, from the list
+action is the name of the less action, from the lists in the

-below.
-The characters in the string may appear literally, or be
+EXAMPLE sections below.
+The characters in the string may appear

-prefixed by a caret to indicate a control key.
-A backslash
+literally, or be prefixed by a caret to indicate a control key.
+A

-followed by one to three octal digits may be used to specify a
+backslash followed by one to three octal digits may be used to

-character by its octal value.
-A backslash followed by certain
+specify a character by its octal value.
+A backslash followed by

 \b BACKSPACE (0x08)